-In X-Particles groups can control several different particle parameters, in addition to the color and editor display.
+In X-Particles groups can control several different particle parameters, in addition to the colour and editor display.
 You can select which options to change from these controls.
-For example, if 'Color' and 'Mass' are selected, the particle color and particle mass will be changed to those values in the new group.
+For example, if 'Color' and 'Mass' are selected, the particle colour and particle mass will be changed to those values in the new group.
 By default, 'Color' and 'Editor Display' are selected, but you can turn these off if desired.

 Drag a Group object into this link box.
 Particles in the groups in the 'Groups to change' list will all be changed to this group.
 That is, their internal group number will change and their appearance in the editor will be changed to that of the new group.
 From then on, those particles will belong to the new group and will only be affected by modifiers and actions which affect that group.